trentlarson/task-yaml/README.md

 - Format in [YAML](https://yaml.org/).
 - Optionally, start the file with a "tasks:" line.
 This is important when the file contains other info (eg. a "log").
 - Each task is in a list, with each line beginning with `-`.
-  - Each item has a priority just above the next in the list.
+  - Each item implicitly has a priority just above the ones following it in the list.
+    - One way to indicate that some items are vastly lower in priority is to use multiple empty lines, separating blocks of tasks.
   - An estimate number may come first.
     - Any numeric value as the first item must be an estimate.
     - This is typically a number of hours.